Hi there!

 For Americans, if you have a standard t-mobile plan, using phone data in Canada is free!
 Confirm that it is included in your plan.

-3. Lions Gate Bridge (free walking or bike rental)
+3. Lions Gate Bridge (bike rental or free walking)

 The Lions Gate Bridge is the iconic bridge you can see from downtown Vancouver that connects to North Vancouver.